Return To Campus Plan

 The Business Office announced room and board refund information.
 Read full announcement that was sent to students and parents here.
 Have questions?
 Learn more in this Frequently Asked Questions resource.

-As we have seen in the last several days, this is a very fluid and quickly changing situation.
-As such, we are constantly reviewing our policies and procedures to ensure we have the best policies in place as the circumstances change.
+To ensure the safety of those in the Lipscomb community we are constantly reviewing our policies and procedures to ensure we have the best policies in place as the circumstances change.
 You can find the most current travel policy on the COVID-19 website here.
 We want to share with you the University’s slightly revised travel policy which is summarized below.

 Until further notice, all school-sponsored international travel is fully restricted to any country or area that meets any of the following criteria: